The Teaching & Learning Department oversees state and federal programs and testing.

 Purpose: To provide funding for textbooks, services and educational equipment to students at nonpublic schools

 Comments Sought on Federal Funds

 Every year the Lakewood City School District receives funds from the federal government to provide various educational services.
 District administrators invite comments from the public regarding family and community involvement and the services listed below.
-Please call the Division of Teaching and Learning, Board of Education, 1470 Warren Road, Lakewood, Ohio 44107, 216-529-4203.
+Please call the Division of Teaching and Learning, Board of Education, 13701 Lake Ave., Lakewood, Ohio 44107, 216-529-4203.

 Title I, Helping Disadvantaged Children Meet High Standards monies provide supplemental instruction in reading, language arts and mathematics to students in the elementary buildings that meet project criteria for service.
 Funds support staff for services to families and children and purchase equipment and supplies.

 Title II A, Teacher and Principal Quality, provides monies to “increase student achievement by elevating teacher and principal quality through professional development, recruitment, hiring and retention strategies.”